blockstorm/blockstorm.github.com/pages/faq.md

 - Moderator: Moderators can /kick, /ban, use logblock, etc.
 - Admin: Access to all commands.

+###Why can't I build/use commands?
+You are probably a member of the [Griefer] or [Guest] group.
+See below how to become Member.

-###How do I become Member?
+###How can I become Member?

-In order to become member you should read the [rules] (http://blockstorm.com/rules.html) (type /rules in-game) and ask a member of the staff for a promotion.
+When you first join you will have the [Guest] rank.
+Make sure you have read the [rules] (http://blockstorm.com/rules.html) (or type /rules in-game) and ask a member of the staff for a promotion.
+You will become [Member] so that you can build and use commands.
+This procedure is supposed to prevent new players from griefing while no moderators are online.

-###How do I become VIP?
+###How can I become VIP?
 [Donate] (http://blockstorm.com/donate.html)

+###What can VIPs do?
+VIPs:

+- can teleport, change weather and time
+- have up to 20 homes
+- are allowed to use client-mods
+- can spawn mobs
+- have access to WorldEdit and creative gamemode
+- get the [VIP] title and another color

+Most of the above is only available in the creative, skylands and freebuild worlds to allow other players to still play survival.

-###How do I become Trusted, Moderator or Admin?
+###How can I become Trusted, Moderator or Admin?
 You don't need to ask for any of these ranks, if the server is looking for staff an admin will contact you.
+Increase your chances of being chosen by frequently playing on the server and following the rules.

 ###Why am I banned?
 Most likely you broke the [rules] (http://blockstorm.com/rules).
 If you believe that this is an error contact admin[at]blockstorm[dot]com.